Oronde Gadsden II: Professional career

 Gadsden was selected in the fifth round (165th overall) of the 2025 NFL draft by the Los Angeles Chargers.

-Gadsden made his NFL debut in Week 3, amassing 46 receiving yards on 5 catches.
-He was named the NFL Rookie of the Week in Week 8 for another 5 reception day, with 77 yards and a TD.
+Gadsden made his NFL debut in Week 3, amassing 46 receiving yards on five catches.
+He was named the NFL Rookie of the Week in Week 8 for another 5 reception day, with 77 yards and a touchdown.
+He finished the 2025 season with 49 receptions for 664 yards and three touchdowns.